Soldy/WebScrapper-Helper/README.md

 <!-- It's undetectable for F5, Impreva, Cloudflare, DataDome, Reblaze, and Radware.
 However, if you do a volume scrapping they can catch you anyway.  -->

+# Why and AI

+The main issue that prompted this project is related to AI.
+While using AI to implement a scraper itself is not the problem, understanding what the AI is doing can be challenging.
+The AI can generate a unique JavaScript code that scrapes a website, and it usually gets the job done.
+However, the real difficulty for us as humans is spending time trying to comprehend how the code works.
+That's the reason why this tool implements a meta lang that is simple enough for understanding straight away.
+Use the same functions always.

 # lets start

 The WebScrapper Helper focuses on data mining before storing information, enhancing both visuals and learning experiences.